dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I think you can have 10,000 explanations for failure, but no good explanation for success.
+  I think people should be allowed to do anything they want.
+We haven't tried that for a while.
+Maybe this time it'll work.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1152 days)